 3. Character – Make It You

-Your brand should have a personality.
+Your brand should have personality.
 Are you witty and playful?
-Sophisticated and authoritative?
+Sophisticated and expert?
 Warm and encouraging?
-Whatever it is, lean into it.
+Whatever it is, embrace it.
 The more human your brand sounds, the easier it is for people to connect with you.

-At the end of the day, a great brand voice isn’t just about sounding good — it’s about making people feel something.
-Keep it clear, consistent, and packed with personality, and your audience will keep coming back for more.
+A great brand voice isn't just about sounding good.
+It's about making people feel something.
+Keep it clear, consistent, and full of personality, and your audience will keep coming back.

-For instance, brand voice examples from companies like Skittles, Harley-Davidson, and Spotify show how they have developed unique and consistent brand voices to connect with their audiences and stand out in the market.
+Companies like Skittles, Harley-Davidson, and Spotify show how unique and consistent brand voices help connect with audiences and stand out in the market.

 Source: Altorise